Frequently Asked Questions

 Because we are community-funded, we ask for and appreciate donations in any amount to help us offset the costs invested into the programming, services, initiatives, and free DNA tests provided to birth families that led to these matches.

-• We are primarily supported by the generosity and support of our very own Chinese adoption community!
-We receive direct funds from adoptive parents, adoptees, and other supporters.
+• We are primarily funded by the generosity and support of our very own Chinese adoption community.
+We receive direct donations from adoptive parents, adoptees, non-adopted Asian American/diaspora groups, and other supporters.

-• Our team is made up of all volunteers, which allows for 100% of your donation to go towards purchasing DNA kits, funding our programs (i.e. Origins Searches), travel expenses for our visits to China, and basic administrative costs related to maintaining the nonprofit (website fees, search flyers, etc.).
-Every DNA test costs approximately $130 USD, so any amount we receive tremendously helps ours efforts.
+• Our work is 100% volunteer-based, so your tax-deductible donation goes directly towards purchasing DNA kits, covering travel expenses for our in-person searches in China, and basic administrative costs related to maintaining the nonprofit (website fees, search flyers, searcher fees, etc).
+Every DNA test costs approximately $130 USD, so any amount we receive tremendously helps our efforts

 We have 501(c)(3) nonprofit status in the United States.
 Our EIN number is 832340778.